humanapp/user-interface-base/README.md

 runtime.start()
 ```

-`start()` hooks a Display Shield frame callback that drives micro:bit apps UI.
+`start()` registers a frame handler with the current MakeCode event context.
 It
-updates controller repeat, delivers queued input to the active screen, calls the
+delivers queued input to the active screen, calls the
-screen's `update()`, calls `render()`, and commits the frame.
-Call `stop()` when
+screen's `update()`, calls `render()`, and commits the frame to the display
-the app should stop drawing UI frames.
+adapter.
+Call `stop()` when the app should stop drawing UI frames.

 ## 3. Make A Screen Own App State